MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 > [!NOTE]
 > It takes up to a day for acronyms added to Published state to become available in Microsoft Search.

 **Draft state**.
 If you want to review an acronym before making it available in Microsoft Search, you can add the acronym in a Draft state.
-Acronyms in the Draft state will not appear in search results.
-You will need to move the acronym to the Published state to make it appear in search results.
+Acronyms in the Draft state don't appear in search results.
+You'll need to move the acronym to the Published state to make it appear in search results.

 **Excluded state**.
-If you want to prevent an acronym from appearing in Microsoft Search, use **Exclude an acronym** to add it.
+If you want to prevent an acronym from appearing in Microsoft Search, use **Exclude an acronym** to do so.
 To stop an acronym from being excluded, you'll need to delete the excluded acronym and add it or verify it's in your published list.

 You can add acronyms individually or bulk import them in a CSV file.
 Upload a CSV file with the fields shown in the following table: